deanhiller/webpieces/webserver/README.md

    * TestSslBasicSvr.java
 * cannot run tests from core/core-channelmanager2 nor core/core-asyncserver in INTELLIJ!!!!! i
    * WORKAROUND: switch to intellij builds and intellij run tests and I can run the test now
-* get GCPStorage ported as a first try according to the requirements
 * try doing this in our template compiler plugin https://discuss.gradle.org/t/can-anyone-explain-the-javaplugin-source-code/40744 as well as copying the resources into a different directory that is NOT used by the build!!!!!!
 In this way, tests work, dev server works, but the *.html files are not put in production!!
 * somehow most tests were moved into core-channelmanager2/test instead of src/test/java and need to be moved back
 * Move ClientImp's and server connectors into webpieces